Animal Care Committees terms of reference

 r) Document all ACC discussions and decisions in the committee minutes and on attachments to the protocol forms;

-s) Ensure that all animal users have the opportunity to become familiar with the CCAC's Guide and Ethics statement and all other CCAC guidelines and policy statements, federal, provincial or municipal statutes that may apply, as well as the Portfolio, Branch, or Program requirements;
+s) Ensure that all animal users have the opportunity to become familiar with the CCAC's Guide and Ethics statement and all other CCAC guidelines and policy statements, federal, provincial or municipal statutes that may apply, as well as the Research Centre, Branch, or Program requirements;

 t) Ensure that all NRC staff involved in the animal research have completed the necessary training, as detailed in the CCAC guideline on "Institutional Animal User Training (1999)";Ensure that animal users update their protocols with any modifications they intend to make and have them approved;

 u) Ensure that animal users report any unanticipated problems or complications, as well as on the steps they have taken to address the problem(s), to the ACC;

 v) Ensure appropriate care of animals in all stages of their life and in all experimental situations.
 Veterinary care must be available.
 Formal arrangements will be made to obtain the services of a veterinarian, at least on a consultative basis, if they are not readily available within the institution.
 These formal arrangements must be based on the elements contained in the CALAM/ACMAL Standards of Veterinary Care of the Canadian Association for Laboratory Animal Medicine (2007), which define the roles and responsibilities of veterinarians involved in scientific animal care and use programs.
 The NRC Senior Veterinarian is also available for guidance but, if offsite, does not replace the requirement for local veterinary services;

 w) Establish procedures, commensurate with current veterinary standards, to ensure that:

 i. unnecessary pain or distress is avoided;